oracle-quickstart/oci-hpc/README.md

 |      OL8      |      OL7     |
 | Ubuntu  22.04 | Ubuntu 22.04 |

-When switching to Ubuntu, make sure the username is changed from opc to Ubuntu in the ORM for both the controller and compute nodes.
+When switching to Ubuntu, make sure the username is changed from `opc` to `ubuntu` in ORM for both the controller and compute nodes.

 ## How is resizing different from autoscaling ?